 If you are planning a longer trip around Morocco of a week or two, you might find some of my other blog posts useful.
 I’ve written detailed guides to Rabat, Fes, spending 3 days in Marrakech, Essaouira, exploring the Sahara desert and enjoying a beach break in Taghazout and Paradise Valley.
 I’ve also written some more specific blog posts on hiking the Rif Mountains in Morocco, visiting La Mamounia in Marrakech as a day visitor, visiting Le Jardin Majorelle and a guide to some of the best places to eat in Marrakech.

-I do hope my post on all of the best things to see and do in Chefchaouen, Morocco has been useful.
+I do hope my Chefchaouen Travel Guide has been useful.
 Feel free to ask any further questions and I’d love if you shared on any of the below links!

 Disclaimer: This visit to Chefchaouen in Morocco was entirely paid for by myself and there was no involvement from the tourism board or a hotel.
 This is an independent guide